DEEP VEIN THROMBOSIS

 If the diagnosis cannot be confirmed via either a D-dimer test or Ultrasound scan, a venogram may be necessary.
 This involves injecting a liquid contrast into a vein in your foot, then using an X-ray machine to visualise the dye travelling up the leg.
 If there is a clot, the dye will be unable to flow and therefore will be seen as a gap on the scan.

-Compression Stockings can be used to help improve your symptoms by encouraging blood flow.
+If deep vein thrombosis medication isn't seen as necessary by your GP then they may suggest compression stockings.
+They can be used to help improve your symptoms by encouraging blood flow.
 You should wear them daily, if they are comfortable enough.

 Complications